-that certain geared saw mill situate on whiskey run, Bell township, Clearfield county, Pa., on a tract of land bought by J. & J. Thomas from D. S. Stewart & Co., and conveyed by deed to them by G. L. Reed, on the west side of the River Susquehanna, and about } of a mile therefrom being the only saw mill on said whiskey run, said mill being about 50 feet in length, and 20 feet in width, being intended for one saw, being a double geared mill and over-shot wheel, and the water right and cartillage appurtenant to said mill.-Seized and wken in execution and to be sold as the pro-perty of John Thomas and James Thomas, trading as J. & J. Thomas.
+THOS J. MOORE, Pike Twp., Stewart & Co., and conveyed by deed to them by G. L. Reed, on the west side of the River Susque hanna, and about | of a mile therefrom being the only saw mill on said whiskey run, said mill be ing about 50 feet in length, and 20 feet in width, being intended for one saw, being a double gear-ed mill and over-shot wheel, and the water right and curtillage appurtenant to said mill.-Seized and taken in execution and to be sold as the property of John Thomas and James Thomas, trading as J. & J. Thomas.